Jenkos23/SBA-319-MongoDB-Database-Application/README.md

    - **`PATCH /posts/:id`**: Updates an existing post.
    - **`POST /posts/`**: Creates a new post.
    - **`DELETE /posts/:id`**: Deletes a post by its ID.
+   -  Additional CRUD operations for grades are available and can be reviewed in the `Posts.mjs` file.

 ### .env Configuration
 The .env file contains the MongoDB connection string which is a sensitive information needed to establish a connection to the database.
-It has been committed to the project for development purposes, but  the password was not uploaded so make sure to replace it with your own credentials.
+It has been committed to the project for development purposes, but  the password was not uploaded please make sure to replace it with your own credentials.

 ### `index.mjs`
 - This is the main entry point where the routes are imported and utilized.
 It also handles the initial setup of the indexing structure for performance optimization via the `indexSetup` function.